Joyce Glasser reviews Push (February 21, 2020), Cert. 12A, 92 min.

 Farha, a human rights lawyer, has to remind people, even her colleagues at the UN, that the State has a responsibility to uphold the human rights of its citizens and adequate housing is a Human Right.
 But that is not enough to impress the head of the private equity firm Blackstone.

 Jonathan Gray is the head of Real Estate at Blackstone and Farha is excited to have been granted an interview in Manhattan.
-She believes that a face-to-face discussion about the human factor in social housing might enable them to come to some solution.
-But Blackstone cancels the appointment on the day, with Gray sending her a note, “I hope you have a productive time in New York.”
+She believes that a face-to-face discussion about the human factor in social housing might enable them to find a solution.
+But Blackstone cancels the appointment on the day, with Gray sending Farha a message: “I hope you have a productive time in New York.”
 Farha notes there is nothing about rescheduling.

 It is the author Roberto Saviano, who has lived in hiding since writing the book Gomorrah: Italy’s Other Mafia (made into an award-winning film by Matteo Gorrone), who provides the bottom line about the identity of the investors.
 The empty property syndrome, the slum landlord syndrome, gentrification and the lack of affordable housing are all down to members of the mafia requiring a place to offload their significant illicit gains.
 Banks are seldom an option.
 Offshore companies are a phenomenon that makes it possible to launder this money by mixing legitimate capital with drug and vice money in complex webs that are impossible to untangle.